-In addition to sexual harassment, the Research Foundation's policy prohibits all types of harassment whether are based on an employee's race, ethnicity, age, physical or mental disability, sexual orientation or any other basis prohibited by federal, state or local law.
+In addition to sexual harassment, the Research Foundation's policy prohibits all types of harassment whether are based on an employee's race, ethnicity, age, physical or mental disability, sexual orientation or any other basis prohibited by federal, state, or local law.
 All such harassment is prohibited.
-The policies and procedures described above apply to all types of unlawful harassment and an employee should feel free, without fear of retaliation, to follow the procedures described if he or she believes unlawfully harassment has occurred.
+The policies and procedures described above apply to all types of unlawful harassment and an employee should feel free, without fear of retaliation, to follow the procedures described if he or she believes unlawful harassment has occurred.

-For more information, contact the Associate Director of Human Resources or the Chief Operating Officer.
+For more information, contact the Director of Human Resources or the Chief Operating Officer.

-The nearest office of the EEOC or DFEH, may also be contacted as listed below:
+The nearest office of the EEOC or DFEH are as follows: